 Looking for a way to learn more and/or refresh your knowledge about foreign animal diseases and emergency response?
-By taking the web-based course Emerging and Exotic Diseases of Animals, used at all U.S. veterinary colleges, you can now earn up to 47 non-interactive, continuing education hours.
+By taking the web-based course Transboundary and Emerging Diseases of Animals, used at all U.S. veterinary colleges, you can now earn up to 47 non-interactive, continuing education hours.

 - Causes and consequences of foreign animal diseases (FAD)